Micro-meta-structures for computational sensors with built-in memory

 Breakthrough in Multi-Valued Structures

 Indeed, in a recent breakthrough, we have shown that in the presence of electrostatic actuation, a micro-MS becomes multi-valued, with three stable equilibria.
-This discovery opens a gateway to a paradigm shift that goes beyond the study of new structures, to the formation of a new class of MEMS.
+This discovery opens a gateway to a paradigm shift that goes beyond the study of new structures, leading to the formation of a new class of MEMS.

 This new class of MEMS will be able to incorporate mechanical-based computation with IMP capabilities.
 Such an unconventional approach has the potential to augment traditional capabilities, introducing new abilities such as: